 Separation is hard for everyone, and there are necessary steps that must be taken to ease the transition for a young individual.

-As long as you channel your efforts into providing a healthy and loving relationship for your child, the impact of not having one of his parents always around the house will lessen.
+As long as you channel your efforts into providing a healthy and loving relationship for your child, the impact of not having one of the parents always around the house will lessen.

 Just because you don’t want to live or interact with your partner any longer, that does not mean that your child should do so too.

-On the contrary, a child of divorced parents should be allowed to see and build a steadfast bond with the absent parent as well as receive explanations and reassurances that his parents’ separation does not imply his separation from them.
+On the contrary, a child of divorced parents should be allowed to see and build a steadfast bond with the absent parent as well as receive explanations and reassurances that the parents’ separation does not imply their separation from the parents.